Code Red (computer worm)

-Code red was a computer worm observed on the Internet on July 15, 2001.
+Code Red was a computer worm observed on the Internet on July 15, 2001.
 It attacked computers running Microsoft's IIS web server.
-It was the first large scale, mixed threat attack to successfully target enterprise networks.
+It was the first large-scale, mixed-threat attack to successfully target enterprise networks.

 The Code Red worm was first discovered and researched by eEye Digital Security employees Marc Maiffret and Ryan Permeh when it exploited a vulnerability discovered by Riley Hassell.
-They named it "Code Red" because Mountain Dew Code Red was what they were drinking at the time.
+They named it "Code Red" because they were drinking Mountain Dew Code Red at the time of discovery.

 Although the worm had been released on July 13, the largest group of infected computers was seen on July 19, 2001.
 On that day, the number of infected hosts reached 359,000.

-It spread worldwide but was particularly prevalent in North America, Europe and Asia (including China and India).
+The worm spread worldwide, becoming particularly prevalent in North America, Europe, and Asia (including China and India).

 Concept

 Exploited vulnerability

-The worm showed a vulnerability in the growing software distributed with IIS, described in Microsoft Security Bulletin MS01-033, for which a patch had been available a month earlier.
+The worm showed a vulnerability in software distributed with IIS, described in Microsoft Security Bulletin MS01-033 (CVE-2001-0500), for which a patch had become available a month earlier.

 The worm spread itself using a common type of vulnerability known as a buffer overflow.
 It did this by using a long string of the repeated letter 'N' to overflow a buffer, allowing the worm to execute arbitrary code and infect the machine with the worm.
 Kenneth D. Eichman was the first to discover how to block it, and was invited to the White House for his discovery.